-- Turn off the gas supply at the Main Gas Shutoff Valve if the water heater is going to be shut down for an extended period. - 2.
-Ensure the cold water inlet valve is open. - Open a nearby hot water faucet and let the water run until the water is no longer hot. - 4.
-Close the cold water inlet valve to the water heater. - Connect a hose to the water heater drain valve and terminate it to an adequate drain. - Open the water heater drain valve and allow all the water to drain from the storage tank. - Close the water heater drain valve when all water in the storage tank has drained. - 8.
-Close the hot water faucet opened in Step 4. - 9.
-If the water heater is going to be shut down for an extended period, the drain valve should be left open.
+- 1. Turn off the electrical supply to the water heater. - Turn off the gas supply at the Main Gas Shutoff Valve if the water heater is going to be shut down for an extended period. - 3.
+Ensure the cold water inlet valve is open. - 4.
+Open a nearby hot water faucet and let the water run until the water is no longer hot. - 5.
+Close the cold water inlet valve to the water heater.

+- Connect a hose to the water heater drain valve and terminate it to an adequate drain. - Open the water heater drain valve and allow all the water to drain from the storage tank. - Close the water heater drain valve when all water in the storage tank has drained. - 9.
+Close the hot water faucet opened in Step 4. - If the water heater is going to be shut down for an extended period, the drain valve should be left open.